-For the first time ever we had smiles at a border crossing.
+For the first time ever we had smiled at a border crossing.
 I nearly fell out of the car.
-Firstly the Turkish side checks the passports and obviously the drivers name pops up on a screen.
+Firstly the Turkish side checks the passports and obviously, the driver’s name pops up on a screen.
 The next two passport and document checks I am addressed by name with a smile.
 Then that is it.
 So much for checking car documents.
 Nothing.

 Next stop is a car search – the first in all our travels.
 She digs and probes and gives up.
 All clear.
 Then we have a document check for the car and we are waved through – with another smile.